gatherworkshops/Building-with-jQuery/taster/aboutjquery/workshop-plan.md

 ## Workshop Plan

-1. Use a plugin to create an image gallery
+1. Use a plugin to create a slideshow
-2. Write some code to import images from Flickr
+2. Use a plugin to create an image gallery
-3. Write some code to react to clicks
+3. Write some code to import images from Flickr